maxep/pod-repo-push-action/README.md

 # Pod Repo Push Action

-Add your Podspec to your private repo on `tag` event.
+Add podspec to your private repo on `tag` event.
+The action will automatically update the podspec version based on the tag name using the [version_bump_podspec](https://docs.fastlane.tools/actions/version_bump_podspec/) action from Fastlane.

 ## Inputs